Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you want to become an electrician in Kentucky, the first step is getting the right training.
-The state won't issue you a license without proven work experience and classroom instruction.
-Choosing the right school can make the process faster and set you up for success on the job.
+The state won’t issue you a license without proven work experience and classroom instruction.
+Choosing the right school can make the process faster and help you compare options on the job.

 Kentucky has several solid options-from technical colleges to apprenticeship programs-that can prepare you for the state journeyman or master electrician exam.